 June 21, 1915 – The weather bureau thermometer in Evergreen, Ala. on this Monday reached 100 degrees during a heat wave that hit Conecuh County.

 June 21, 1916 - With World War I entering its third year, a controversial U.S. military expedition against Mexican revolutionary Pancho Villa brought the neutral United States closer to war itself, when Mexican government troops attacked U.S. Brigadier General John J. Pershing’s force at Carrizal, Mexico.

 June 21, 1918 - Downing Lodge, No. 580, A.F.&A.M., in Castleberry, at their annual communication, elected the following officers for the ensuing Masonic year: J.W.
 Thurmond, Worshipful Master; L.A.
 Kirkland, Senior Warden; E.L.
 Conner, Junior Warden; J.W.
 White Jr., Senior Deacon; E.L.
 Albreast, Junior Deacon; C.T.
 Kirkland, Treasurer; E.A.
 White, Secretary; John M. Branch, Senior Steward; John I. Monk, Junior Steward; Rev. W.F.
-Arnold, Chaplain; E.V.
+Arnold, Chaplain; and E.V.
 Poole, Tyler.